alabou/NMOS-MatroxOnly/NMOS With USB.md

 - The connection information lines `c=<nettype> <addrtype> <connection-address>` MUST have `<connection-address>` set to the IP address of the Sender's TCP server.

-- The attribute `a=setup:passive` MUST be specifified.
+- The attribute `a=setup:passive` MUST be specified.

 - If redundancy is used at most two paths (legs) MUST be specified using two media descriptors.
 The `<connection-address>` of each media descriptor specify a different path for reaching the TCP server of the Sender.
 A `a=group:DUP` session attribute MUST specify the two media paths identified using the `a=mid:` media attribute.
 The first identifier of the `a=group:DUP` session attribute MUST specify the first leg (path) and the other identifier the second leg.
 The first leg corresponds to entry 0 of the IS-05 transport parameters array while the second leg corresponds to entry 1.